tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 The `TGetMode` is defined as `TGetMode = (gmCurrent, gmNext, gmPrior);`.
 So the `GetMode` parameter indicates the position of the record the `TDataset` has to retrieve, relative to current record.

-The `DoCheck` parameter may passed by `TDataset` as `True`.
-In that case the `GetRecord()` code should return `grError` if an error occurs while trying to retrieve data from the current record.
+The `DoCheck` parameter may passed by `TDataset` as `True` in some cases.

 The result of the `GetRecord()` function is of type `TGetResult` which is defined as
 ```
 TGetResult = (
     grOK,       // everything is ok, a record buffer is retrieved
     grBOF,      // Befin Of File, in the crack before the first record, no record buffer
     grEOF,      // End Of File, in the crack after the last record, no record buffer
-    grError     // an error occured, no record buffer, raise an exception
+    grError     // an error occured, no record buffer, if DoCheck = True then raise an exception
 );
 ```

-In case where `grError` is going to be returned, the method should raise an exception.
+In case where `DoCheck` is `True` and `grError` is going to be returned, the method should raise an exception.

 The `RecBuf` parameter is where the function should place the record data if the result is `grOK`.

-Depending on the `TDataset` descendant, that record data could be in various places, i.e. a database or a file.
+Depending on the `TDataset` descendant, that record data could be stored in various places, i.e. a database or a file.

 The `TMemTable` is an **in-memory** dataset.
 Its storage medium is a [`TList`](https://www.freepascal.org/docs-html/rtl/classes/tlist.html).
-The `FCurRecIndex` private field is the index to the current record in that list.
-So the  `TMemTable.GetRecord()` just copies the record buffer from its internal list to that `RecBuf` parameter.
+The `FCurRecIndex` private field is the index to the current record in that `TList`.
+So the  `TMemTable.GetRecord()` just copies the record buffer from its internal `TList` to that `RecBuf` parameter.

 ```
     ...